14 Skills That Will Make You a Designer Rockstar

 11. Coding

-It may seem like a stretch, but knowing the basics of a coding language like HTML or CSS can put you at a real competitive advantage over other applicants.
+It may seem like a stretch for a list of graphic designer skills, but knowing the basics of a coding language like HTML or CSS can put you at a real competitive advantage over other applicants.
 Of course, this doesn’t mean becoming a web developer.
 You need to understand enough to be able to communicate with web developers seamlessly and perhaps have a basic understanding of what a certain programmer can or can’t do and design within that framework.

 Other skills